ChainSafe/forest/docs/README.md

 This directory contains a Docusaurus documentation website for both user and developer documentation.

+## Getting Started

+> Note: This project uses [Yarn](https://yarnpkg.com/getting-started/install)

 ### Installation

+Install the required dependencies:
 ```
 $ yarn
 ```

 ### Local Development
+Start local development server:
 ```
 $ yarn start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.

-### Spellcheck
+### CI Checks

+These commands are recommended to run before commiting code.
+They run as checks in CI.
 ```
-yarn spellcheck
+yarn spellcheck # Checks spelling
+yarn format     # Run prettier to fix formatting issues
+yarn typecheck  # Validate typescript files
 ```

-You can add unknown words to `dictionary.txt`.
+> **How to Fix Spellcheck Errors:** You can add unknown words to `dictionary.txt`.

 ### Build
+To compile an optimized production build:
 ```
 $ yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.